John C. Morgan: Capture

+Post-war career

 In 1948 Sy Bartlett and Beirne Lay, Jr. published their novel Twelve O'Clock High and used Morgan as a model for a primary character, Lt.
 Jesse Bishop.
 The wording of his actions appearing in his citation was used as dialogue in the script to describe the actions of Bishop under similar circumstances, and like Morgan, Bishop's character was awarded the Medal of Honor and later became a POW.
 The circumstances also became a featured part of the 1949 film adaptation.

 After the war, Morgan returned to work for Texaco in California selling aviation fuel.
 Called back to active duty when the Korean War broke out, he took a leave of absence from Texaco (1950–53) and applied for combat duty.
 The Air Force denied his request but allowed him to fly cargo planes in the United States for two years.
 He completed his final year on active duty in the office of the Deputy Assistant Secretary of the Air Force.
-He retired from the Air Force, a lieutenant colonel.
-Morgan is survived by his only child Sam Morgan, who himself retired from the US Air Force after 20 plus years of service.
-Morgan has four grandchildren and three step grandchildren of which two are currently serving in the Army and two others have served.
-Mark Morgan, the oldest, is a Colonel in the Army and has served several deployments to Afghanistan and Iraq.
-Mark began his Military career in the Marine Corps serving in Operations Desert Shield and Desert Storm as well as Operation Restore Hope in Somalia.
-Wade Ziegler is a Chief Warrant Officer Five, flying helicopters in the Army serving several tours in Afghanistan and Iraq as well as other conflict zones around the world.
-Rachel Morgan retired a Captain in the Army serving in Iraq and John Morgan retired a Staff Sergeant in the Marine Corps after having served several tours in Afghanistan and Iraq.
-Chris Morgan, Kristen and Rachel Ziegler all serve the Country in their own way telling the story of their grandfather to whoever will listen.
+In 1957, he retired from the Air Force Reserves as a lieutenant colonel.

 Morgan died on January 17, 1991, from complications associated with Alzheimer's and a stroke.
 He is buried in section 59 at Arlington National Cemetery.

 When questioned of his valor and heroism, Morgan replied, "There's no such thing as a hero. …I was pushed into circumstances where I was forced to act.
 You can never say how you're going to react to something until it happens, but I think most people would have done the same."